n1999ck/FinalGameOOD/DesignDocuments/rooms.md

                             - Black Lipstick: A tube of black lipstick.
 It's almost completely used up.
                             - Pocketknife: A small pocketknife - black, of course.
 It's been sharpened recently.
                             - Book: A pocket-sized book of poetry by Edgar Allen Poe.
 It's well-worn.
 Many of its pages are annotated.
-                    - Sophie's Outfit:
-                        -
+                    - Sophie's jacket: The jacket Sophie wore before coming to the office: black leather, decorated with all manner of studs and spikes.
             - Angel's Locker: Angel's locker is decorated with faux flowers.
+It's a bit cluttered with clothes and papers.
+                - Items:
+                    - Angel's outfit: Angel's street clothes, worn before changing into PPE for the pickup.
+A tan cardigan, white blouse, and blue jeans.
+                    - Papers:
     Exits:
     Items: